jhawkwind/factorio-SEinit/README.md

  # you a hint of what is going wrong
  ```

+- You may need to study the audit logs at `/var/log/audit/audit.log` and see what is being blocked.
+- You may need to disable the `dontaudit` flag and force auditing to get the output to the audit log with more answers: `semodule --disable_dontaudit --build`

 # Install
 - Create a directory where you want to store this script along with configuration.
 Cloning from github assuming **/opt/factorio-SEinit** as the directory: